1902 Ibrox disaster: Match and stand collapse

 On 5 April 1902, the final match of the season's British Home Championship between Scotland and England kicked off at 3:30pm.
 There was no official count of the attendance, but estimated figures for the match state there was a crowd of more than 68,000 in attendance, half of whom were standing in the West Tribune Stand.
 There were around 50 stewards on duty for the match, most of whom were experienced in their role and had been provided by the SFA.
 Although they had no way of determining when the stand was full, they had been given signs declaring the stand full that were displayed at an appropriate time.
 The stand had never previously held as many supporters, never being more than half full in previous uses.
 Early in the match, supporters briefly surged toward the front of the terracing, and the on-duty police were forced to intervene in order to regulate the crowd and disperse them from one area.

 Newspaper reports and later studies place the incident occurring around 30 minutes into the first half of the match, when the back of the newly built West Tribune Stand collapsed, sending hundreds of supporters up to 40 ft to the ground below.
 Several factors have been reasoned for the collapse, including heavy rainfall the previous night and the large crowd stamping and swaying as the match progressed.
 One theory in a report following the event centred around Scottish player Bobby Templeton.
-Regarded as an exciting attacking player, Templeton was making his debut for the Scottish national team and had gained possession of the ball moments prior to the collapse.
+Regarded as an exciting attacking player, Templeton was making his debut for the Scotland national team and had gained possession of the ball moments prior to the collapse.
 The investigation stated that the crowd's desperation to see Templeton dribble with the ball caused them to surge forward, which may have contributed to the collapse.
 It was also noted that the bottom ten rows of the stand had been left vacant as people had filled the racing track surrounding the pitch.
 This blocked the view from these rows and resulted in the spectators on the lower rows to continually press upwards to avoid being pushed into the empty rows below them and lose their vantage points.

 An investigation of the scene afterwards found that seventeen joints had given way, causing a hole approximately 20 yd long to open up in the stand.
 Several witnesses in the crowd reported hearing loud cracking noises prior to the collapse, and one witness, who worked as a joiner, claimed to have seen the wooden boards split prior to the collapse.